GabrieleGhisleni/EnergyProject/README.md

 **Then we will explain how to change those services and replace them with yours.**

 It is required a basic understanding of how to use [docker].
-In any case, the first step would be pulling the [Docker Image] attached to this github page, running the following command:
+In any case, the first step would be pulling the [Docker Image] attached to this github page.
+To do so, run the following command:

 ```sh
 docker pull docker.pkg.github.com/gabrieleghisleni/energyproject/energy:latest
 ```

 ### Directory structure
-We suggest to create a fresh directory where the following structure should be replicated:
+We suggest creating a fresh directory where the following structure should be replicated:

 ```
 ## Directory's tree